-The right candidates will be:
+The right candidate will be:

 - Dynamic, with strong relationship building skills